fortinet-fortisoar/solution-pack-fortinet-advisor/README.md

 <table>
     <th>NOTE</th>
-    <td>This is a preview version of 'Advisor' designed to demonstrate the potential of Generative AI in FortiSOAR.
+    <td>This is a preview version of 'FortiAI' designed to demonstrate the potential of Generative AI in FortiSOAR.
 Preview releases are a beta release.
 This means that release is intended to get feedback and might not be best suited for production level deployments.
 Feature availability and support for preview releases will continue to improve as the solution/feature matures.</td>
 </table>

 # Overview

 FortiSOAR, in its unwavering quest for efficiency and user-centricity, reaches another significant milestone with the release of its AI-powered security assistant, the "FortiAI".

-Using the power of Generative AI, the 'Advisor' answers your questions contextually regarding security threats, response processes, work plans, Jinja expressions, and more.
+Using the power of Generative AI, the 'FortiAI' answers your questions contextually regarding security threats, response processes, work plans, Jinja expressions, and more.
 Its unique feature is its ability to generate playbook blocks tailored to scenarios defined by you, giving you a head start in automating and enhancing your use cases.
 Whether you are a seasoned playbook developer or just starting out, FortiAI is your go-to partner for streamlined and efficient playbook design.

-In its first avatar, the FortiAI ships in the “Preview” mode with the intention of gathering user feedback and learning how users want to employ generative AI in their day-to-day usage to respond to queries and generate playbooks.
-In brief, FortiSOAR Advisor's initial release offers the following features:
+The FortiAI ships in the “Preview” mode with the intention of gathering user feedback and learning how users want to employ generative AI in their day-to-day usage to respond to queries and generate playbooks.
+In brief, FortiSOAR FortiAI offers the following features:

 - Generation of playbooks to build workflows for your security use-cases.
 - Generic AI interactions such as assistance with Jinja expressions, gaining awareness of security processes to create comprehensive response plans,  obtaining details on how to develop a specific kind of playbook, etc.